nushell/nushell/README.md

 * Nu's workflow and tools should have the usability in day-to-day experience of using a shell in 2019 (and beyond).

 * Nu views data as both structured and unstructured.
-It is an object shell like PowerShell.
+It is a structured shell like PowerShell.

 * Finally, Nu views data functionally.
 Rather than using mutation, pipelines act as a means to load, change, and save data without mutable state.